kai3n/Early-Warning-System/README.md

 First of all, I am going to collect a bunch of vocabulary list that is related to celebrities’ trouble such as drunk driving, guilty, or drug.
 Second, I am going to filter the tweets that don’t include any vocabulary of the list based on the twitter sentiment dataset.
 What I get from the filtered dataset would have the same domain in terms of troubles.
 In other words, the train set would be only composed of anomalies.
 Third, my strategy is to build auto-encoder with this train set.
 If I put normal tweets that aren't related to troubles, the loss of the model would get high.
 Otherwise, the loss would get close to 0.
 If the loss is close to 0, I will consider that this tweet might talk about troubles.
 Thus, if a tweet make the loss low and a tweet include the target word such as “Justin Bieber”, I will notify this tweet through email.

-## 3 Application Pipeline
+##  4  Application Pipeline
 ![Pipeline](pipeline.png)

-##  4 Datasets

-One of the major challenges in Sentiment Analysis of Twitter is to collect a labelled dataset.
-Researchers have made public the following datasets for training and testing classifiers.

 ##  5  Preprocessing

 User-generated content on the web is seldom present in a form usable for learning.
 It becomes important to normalize the text by applying a series of pre-processing steps.
-We have applied an extensive set of pre-processing steps to decrease the size of the feature set to make it suitable for learning algorithms.
+I have applied an extensive set of pre-processing steps to decrease the size of the feature set to make it suitable for learning algorithms.